-2023 Compensation Highlights
+2024 Compensation Highlights

-We believe our pay is well aligned with performance and that our structure maintains an appropriate balance between our long-term and short-term performance, creating a positive relationship between our operational performance and shareholder return.
-In accordance with our compensation philosophy and based on our performance, the Human Capital and Compensation Committee took the following actions in 2023:
+We believe our pay is well aligned with performance and that our structure maintains an appropriate balance between our long-term and short-term performance, creating a corollary between our operational performance and shareholder return.
+In accordance with our compensation philosophy and based on our performance, the Human Capital and Compensation Committee took the following actions in 2024:

-- Base Salaries: The Human Capital and Compensation Committee approved base salary increases for our Named Executive Officers ranging from 5% to 7% based on market data, performance, and internal reviews.
-Please see the "2023 Executive Compensation Program in Detail Base Salary" section in the Compensation Discussion and Analysis for more information. - Annual Performance-Based Incentive Awards: Our Named Executive Officers earned annual incentives below target consistent with our financial results based on the achievement of performance related to Revenue, Adjusted Operating Income (as defined below) and inventory levels. - Long-Term Equity-Based Incentives: We maintained our practice of targeting median level grants to the peer group with a combination of performance-based restricted stock units ("PSUs") and restricted stock units ("RSUs") to align the compensation of our Named Executive Officers with the creation of shareholder value and to maintain our targeted level of at-risk compensation: - 2023-2025 PSU awards: In the first quarter of 2023, the Company issued long-term equity-based incentive compensation awards consisting of 50% in PSUs and 50% in RSUs.
-PSUs are earned based on the achievement of performance related to Revenue, Operating Income Margin and Return on Invested Capital ("ROIC") goals as outlined in the Company's three-year strategic plan. - 2021-2023 PSU awards: Our Named Executive Officers earned shares under the 2021 PSU three-year awards above target consistent with our financial result based on the achievement related to Revenue, Operating Income Margin and ROIC.
+- Base Salaries: The Human Capital and Compensation Committee approved base salary increases for our Named Executive Officers of 2% based on market data, performance, and internal reviews.
+Please see the "2024 Executive Compensation Program in Detail Base Salary" section in the Compensation Discussion and Analysis for more information. - Annual Performance-Based Incentive Awards: Our Named Executive Officers earned annual incentives below target consistent with our financial results based on the achievement of performance related to revenue, Adjusted Operating Income (as defined below) and Adjusted Inventory levels (as defined below). - Long-Term Equity-Based Incentives: We maintained our practice of targeting median level grants to the peer group with a combination of performance-based restricted stock units ("PSUs") at target level of performance and restricted stock units ("RSUs") to align the compensation of our Named Executive Officers with the creation of shareholder value and to maintain our targeted level of at-risk compensation: - 2024-2026 PSU awards: In the first quarter of 2024, the Company issued long-term equity-based incentive compensation awards to the Named Executive Officers, except Mr. Kamal, consisting of 50% in PSUs (at target level of performance) and 50% in RSUs.
+PSUs are earned based on the achievement of performance related to revenue, operating income margin and return on invested capital ("ROIC") goals as documented in the Company's three-year strategic plan. - 2022-2024 PSU awards: Our Named Executive Officers earned shares under the 2022 PSU three-year awards below target consistent with our financial results based on the achievement related to revenue, operating income margin and ROIC. - 2024 RSUs: Beginning with 2024 grants, RSUs vest over three years (at a rate of 33% per year), replacing the previous four-year schedule (25% per year).
+This adjustment resulted from a comprehensive market analysis that showed the majority of our peers use a three-year vesting structure, and ensures that our program remains competitive and aligned with market practices.